Kodak Brownie: Invention and etymology

-It was invented by Frank A. Brownell for the Eastman Kodak Company.
-The name comes from the brownies (spirits in folklore) in Palmer Cox cartoons.
-Over 150,000 Brownie cameras were shipped in the first year of production.
-An improved model, called No. 2 Brownie came in 1901, which produced larger 3.25-by-2.25-inch (1.44:1 aspect ratio) photos and cost $2 and was also a huge success.
+The Brownie was invented by Frank A. Brownell for the Eastman Kodak Company.
+Named after the Brownie characters popularised by the Canadian writer Palmer Cox, the camera was initially aimed at children.
+More than 150,000 Brownie cameras were shipped in the first year of production, and cost a mere 5 shillings in the United Kingdom.
+An improved model, called No. 2 Brownie, came in 1901, which produced larger 3.25-by-2.25-inch (1.44:1 aspect ratio) photos, cost $2, and was also a huge success.

-Marketing and notable uses
+Initially marketed to children, with Kodak using them to popularise photography, it achieved broader appeal as people realised that, although very simple in design and operation, the Brownie could produce very good results under the right conditions.

-Brownies were extensively marketed to children, with Kodak using them to popularise photography.
-They were also taken to war by soldiers.
-As they were ubiquitous, many iconic shots were taken on Brownies.
+As they were ubiquitous, many iconic shots were taken on Brownies; on 15 April 1912, Bernice Palmer used a Kodak Brownie 2A, Model A to photograph the iceberg that sank RMS Titanic as well as survivors hauled aboard RMS Carpathia, the ship on which Palmer was travelling.
+They were also taken to war by soldiers but by World War I the more compact Vest Pocket Kodak Camera as well as Kodak's Autographic Camera were the most frequently used.

-On 15 April 1912, Bernice Palmer used a Kodak Brownie 2A, Model A to photograph the iceberg that sank RMS Titanic as well as survivors hauled aboard RMS Carpathia, the ship on which Palmer was travelling.
+Another group of people that became posthumously known for their huge photo archive is the Nicholas II of Russia family, especially its four daughters (known as the OTMA sisters).
+They even managed to make their Brownie models produce many panoramic 4:1 photos (see Gallery).

 Having written an article in the 1940s for amateur photographers suggesting an expensive camera was unnecessary for quality photography, Picture Post photographer Bert Hardy used a Brownie camera to stage a carefully posed snapshot of 17-year-old Pat Stewart, a Tiller Girls dancer, with her friend, Wendy Clarke, sitting on railings of North Pier, Blackpool, for the cover of Picture Post.